 How to Auto Number in Excel?

-To do auto numbering in excel we need to remember that we have our autofill function is turned on.
-By default, it is turned on but in any case, if we do not have enabled or by mistakenly disabled autofill here is how we can re-enable it.
+To do auto numbering in excel, we need to remember that our autofill functionAutofill FunctionAutofill is a function where excel identifies the series and fills the data automatically for us when we drag down the data.
+For example, if a cell value 1 and another cell below have value 2, we can select both the cells and drag them down, and it gets automatically filled. is turned on.
+By default, it is turned on but in any case, if we do not have enabled or by mistakenly disabled autofill, here is how we can re-enable it.

 Now we have checked the autofill is enabled, there are three methods for excel auto-numbering,